njoel-ethz/DQN/README.md

 # DQN guided with Saliency Prediction

 The algorithm used for comparing the performance of saliency guided Atari agents is based on the implementation of Stable Baselines.

-Citing Hill et al.:
+Citing Hill et al. 2018:

 <img src="docs/\_static/img/logo.png" align="right" width="40%"/>